 Politics and sports usually receive the most shares and engagement, especially when a topic is controversial and when dealing with rabid, die-hard fans.
 However, once again, these topics can create a lot of enemies, so beware.

 Posting positive, informative, and non-confrontational information related to a news item can evoke more positive responses, commentary, and shares.

 Question 6: What Should Be the Length of Your Content?

 Everyone hopes their posts will appear on the first page of a Google Search.
-While Google’s algorithms for identifying Page 1 content get continually more complex, one trend is clear: preferred pages are getting shorter.
+But, while Google’s algorithms for identifying Page 1 content get continually more complex, one trend is clear: preferred pages are getting shorter.

 Currently, the average Page One post for Google searches is 1,447 words, down from over 3,000 a few years ago.
 Meanwhile, Hubspot mentions that the ideal blog length should be in the 2,100 to 2,400 range.

 Neil Patel’s analysis found that the Business and eCommerce categories tended to have the longest posts (over 700 words) but had the lowest level of engagement and sharing.
 Over 90% of all posts shared on social media tend to be less than 2,000 words.
 Sharers seem not to like overburdening others with longwinded dissertations.

 Defining a Social Media Interaction Strategy

 Marketers should always be aware of the potential impact of their social media posts by:

 - Linking to news events with positive, thoughtful, and educational material demonstrates expertise.